 No records of individual crimes or criminals are sent to Eurostat.
 Figures are requested as the annual total, in absolute numbers, for each country.
 Following a checking procedure, some countries are asked about figures that have unexpected values.
 When the figures are confirmed or corrected, they are uploaded to the web database.
 No editing, estimation, imputation, weighting, seasonal adjustment, or other statistical modifications are carried out by Eurostat.

-Official crime statistics mainly indicates the work performed by authorities in each country, such as police, prosecution, courts, and prisons.
-However, users often want to know about real occurrence of crime.
-Please be aware that only a fraction of crimes are recorded by the authorities.
-This depends among other things, on reports to the police from victims and witnesses.
+Official crime statistics mainly indicates the registration and handling of cases by authorities, such as police, prosecution, courts, and prisons.
+However, users often want to know about total occurrence of a crime, while only a fraction is recorded by the authorities.
+This depends – among other things – on reports to the police from victims and witnesses.
 Inferring about crime occurence from official crime figures can therefore be misleading.

 Furthermore, production of official crime statistics, such as how crimes are defined and counted, vary between countries.
 Comparing official crime figures between countries can therefore be misleading.